 The Royal Mint is the world's leading export mint, making coins and medals for an average of 60 countries every year.
-However, it's first responsibility is to make and distribute United Kingdom coins as well as to supply blanks and official medals.
+However, its first responsibility is to make and distribute United Kingdom coins as well as to supply blanks and official medals.

-Where is the Royal Mint?
+Where is The Royal Mint?

-Opened by the Queen in 1968 in readiness for the introduction of the decimal coinage, the Royal Mint's headquarters in Llantrisant, South Wales, employs more than 900 people.
+Opened by The Queen in 1968 in readiness for the introduction of the decimal coinage, The Royal Mint's headquarters in Llantrisant, South Wales, employs more than 900 people.

-Ministry of Defence Police oversee the security of the 35-acre site, which operates round-the-clock for 52 weeks a year.
+Trained security staff oversee the security of the 35-acre site, which operates round-the-clock for 52 weeks a year.

 The Royal Mint can produce 90 million coins and blanks a week - almost five billion coins a year.

-Who runs the Royal Mint, and what is its strategy?
+Who runs The Royal Mint, and what is its strategy?

 The Royal Mint is a government owned company.
 We are committed to providing a financial return to the UK government in line with agreed targets.

-With more than 1,000 years of experience, the Royal Mint is planning for organic growth and sustainable profits.
+With more than 1,000 years of experience, The Royal Mint is planning for organic growth and sustainable profits.